eliahreeves/.dotfiles/README.md

 # Eliah Reeves dotfiles

-My dotfiles to configure an editor in Ubuntu and other Unix-like systems.
+My .dotfiles to configure an editor in Ubuntu and other Unix-like systems.

 ## Linux Usage